NCAR/climate-primer-water/doc/ch3_baselines.rst

 and when assessing the adequacy of observational datasets.

--  Is the phenomenon highly variable in space such that only localized sampling is sufficient (e.g. often occurring in regions of strong topographical gradients)?
+-  Is the phenomenon highly variable in space such that only localized sampling is sufficient (e.g.,often occurring in regions of strong topographical gradients)?

 -  Is the phenomenon more likely related to specific weather events or year-by-year changes in climate averages?

--  Are temporal averages of the variables sufficient (e.g. monthly, daily, hourly, etc.) and/or is the phenomenon critically dependent on extremes in intensity, frequency, and duration?
+-  Are temporal averages of the variables sufficient (e.g., monthly, daily, hourly, etc.) and/or is the phenomenon critically dependent on extremes in intensity, frequency, and duration?